Cover and Concealment [TACTICS]

 This blog post and other content on this website DOES NOT constitute or form an instructor-student relationship between the author (me) and the reader (you).
 Online education can only supplement in-person formal instruction, it cannot replace it.
 It is your responsibility to understand the firearm laws in your area and to follow the Firearms Safety Rules.

-The degree to which an object provides cover and concealment depends on what you are being shot at or observed with.
-Something that provides cover against 9mm may not provide cover against 5.56 or .50 BMG.
-Something that provides concealment from normal human vision may not provide concealment from thermal optics or night vision.
+The degree to which an object provides cover or concealment depends on what you are being shot at or observed with, respectively.
+Something that provides cover against 9mm may not provide cover against 7.62 or .50 BMG.
+Something that provides concealment from unaided human vision may not provide concealment from thermal optics or night vision.

 Types of Cover

 As stated previously, not all cover is created equal.
-Some cover is great ballistic protection from common handgun rounds, but it would not stop many rifle rounds.
+Some cover is great ballistic protection from common handgun rounds, but it would not stop rifle rounds.
 During a gun fight, you will not have the time to test and evaluate what is going to provide you the best cover from your attacker; however, there are objects in our environment that provide better cover than others.
-Therefore, knowing these ahead of time may help you with that decision, should you ever need to find cover.
+Therefore, prior knowledge of what objects provide ample cover could help you make faster decisions, should you ever encounter a situation where you need to find cover.

 Inside The Home

 Inside the typical residential home or apartment, there are very few objects that would provide effective cover.
-Both interior and exterior walls will not stop bullets, generally speaking.
+Both interior and even some exterior walls will not stop bullets, generally speaking.

-A 9mm Full Metal Jacket round could penetrate multiple residential walls before loosing energy and stopping.
+A 9mm Full Metal Jacket (FMJ) could penetrate multiple residential walls before loosing energy and stopping.
 Moreover, residential doors and furniture are also not likely to stop a bullet.

-Unless you have a large gun safe, a ballistically shielded safe room, or another barrier intended to defeat common calibers, do not trust that anything in your home will stop a bullet.
+Unless you have a large gun safe, a ballistically shielded safe room, or another barrier designed specifically to stop common calibers, do not trust that anything in your home will stop a bullet.

 This does not mean that you cannot get creative in providing yourself with cover options.
-A bookshelf full of books could provide enough cover if incoming fire was penetrating through the side of the shelf and needed to penetrate multiple books.
+Fore example, a bookshelf full of books could provide enough cover if incoming fire was penetrating through the side of the shelf and needed to penetrate multiple books.

 Outside The Home